 Ferne Animal Sanctuary is a charity organisation who rescue and re-home animals.
 They receive no government funding and rely on fundraising through grants and donations.

-We were contacted by Ferne and were told of the news that longtime Friend of Ferne and animal lover, Rona Harmon had sadly passed away in 2015.
+We were contacted by Ferne and were told of the news that longtime Friend of Ferne and animal lover, Rona Harmon had sadly passed away.
 Rona had kindly left the majority of her estate to Ferne and as a result of her legacy they were able to build a centre that will welcome visitors for years to come and educate them on how to take better care of animals.

 The project saw us create nine interpretation panels, three of which told the story of Rona’s life and the animals she loved, with the remaining six providing educational and historical information about the Sanctuary itself and the animals they re-home.

 It was a heart warming project to work on and we are thrilled with how the artwork looks.
 The artwork was printed directly onto plywood to provide texture to the stories and complement the interior of the centre.
-Below we have included one of our concept mood boards which helped shape the design of the interpretation.